speechly/speechly-unity-dotnet/README.md

 - [SpeechlyClient API documentation (DocFX generated)](https://speechly.github.io/speechly-unity-dotnet/)

-### Samples
+### Example scenes

-#### MicToSpeechly
+#### PushToTalkButton

-Import [Speechly/Examples/MicToSpeechly/](speechly-unity/Assets/Speechly/Examples/MicToSpeechly/) and `Speechly/` folders from [speechly-client.unitypackage](https://github.com/speechly/speechly-unity-dotnet/raw/main/speechly-client.unitypackage) to run a Unity sample scene that streams data from microphone to Speechly using [MicToSpeechly.cs](https://github.com/speechly/speechly-unity-dotnet/blob/main/speechly-unity/Assets/Speechly/Unity/MicToSpeechly.cs) script running on a GameObject.
+An Unity sample scene that streams data from microphone to Speechly using [MicToSpeechly.cs](https://github.com/speechly/speechly-unity-dotnet/blob/main/speechly-unity/Assets/Speechly/Unity/MicToSpeechly.cs) script running on a GameObject.
 App-specific logic is in `UseSpeechly.cs` which registers a callback and shows speech-to-text results in the UI.

 #### PointAndTalk

-Import [Speechly/Examples/PointAndTalk/](speechly-unity/Assets/Speechly/Examples/PointAndTalk/) and `Speechly/` folders from `speechly-client.unitypackage` to run a Unity sample scene that showcases a point-and-talk interface: target an object and hold the mouse button to issue speech commands like "make it big and red" or "delete".
+An Unity sample scene that showcases a point-and-talk interface: target an object and hold the mouse button to issue speech commands like "make it big and red" or "delete".
 Again, app-specific logic is in `UseSpeechly.cs` which registers a callback to respond to detected intents and keywords (entities).

 #### Other Examples